Digital Nomad Life in Spanish Town, Jamaica

 What residency documents or visas did I need if I will be in Spanish Town for a while?

 "If you are planning to stay in Spanish Town for an extended period, the type of documentation you need will depend on your purpose of stay and your country of origin.
 If you are a U.S. citizen, you do not need a visa for tourist travel up to 90 days.
 However, for longer stays or for purposes such as work or study, you will need to apply for a visa.
 If you are from a country that requires a visa to enter Jamaica, you will need to apply for one regardless of the length of your stay.
 For long-term stays, you may need to apply for a temporary or permanent residence permit.
 This typically involves providing proof of financial means, a clean criminal record, and a health certificate.
 It's also important to ensure your passport is valid for the duration of your stay.
-Please note that the exact requirements can vary, so it's always best to check with the Jamaican embassy or consulate in your home country," explained one person living in Spanish Town, Jamaica.
+Please note that the exact requirements can vary, so it's always best to check with the Jamaican embassy or consulate in your home country," explained one expat living in Spanish Town, Jamaica.

 Get Quote